-a.
-Earned the highest grade in the competency course with a grade of 3.0 or better in any of the Practicum Centers;

-b.
-Not incurred unexcused absences of more than 5% of the total required duty Hours;

-c.
-No record of any disciplinary action involving major offenses that could be a ground for disqualification; and departmental activities cominars and inter-school d.
+- a.
+Earned the highest grade in the competency course with a grade of 3.0 or better in any of the Practicum Centers; - b.
+Not incurred unexcused absences of more than 5% of the total required duty Hours; - c.
+No record of any disciplinary action involving major offenses that could be a ground for disqualification; and - d.
 Actively participated / joined in departmental activities, seminars, and inter-school competitions.